Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 ## Components of a data model

 - A data model consists of three components:
-  1. **Structural part**: what types of data exist and how they relate to each other
+  1. **Structural part**: what types of data exist and how they relate to each other.
+For example data model could consist of "Course implementation" and "Teacher" entities, and "Teacher" entity has a relationship with the "Course implementation" entity (the teacher teaching the course implementation)
-  2. **Integrity part**: how the data can be used, validated, and maintained
+  2. **Integrity part**: how the data can be used, validated, and maintained.
+For example "credits" attribute of a "Course" entity should be a number between 0 and 10
   3. **Manipulative part**: what can be done with the data (like creating, reading, updating, deleting)

 ---